leosouliotis/Dir_Proc/README.md

 # Example

 We simulated a 5 dimensional dataset consisting of 4 clusters.
 Each cluster has a different mean vector and the same covariance matrix.
-(sample_data.pdf)
+After downloading the data and the true cluster allocation, you can run the DP Gibbs Sampler as

+``julia DP_CS.jl -d Sample_data.csv -i 15 -k 10``

+sarting with 10 clusters for 15 iterations.